Smooth Surfaces via Nets of Geodesics: Background: experimental part

-In \cite{GilatMinGauss} we deal with finding surfaces in $\mathbb{R}^3$, which are as close as possible to being flat and span a given contour such that the contour is a geodesic on the sought surface (formally on any surface containing it).
-We look for a surface which minimizes the total Gaussian curvature squared.
-We show that by a change of coordinates the curvature of the optimal surface is controlled by a PDE which can be reduced to the biharmonic equation with an easy-to-define Dirichlet boundary condition and Neumann boundary condition zero.
-We then state a system of PDEs for the function whose graph is the optimal surface.
+In the first part we dealt with finding surfaces in $\mathbb{R}^3$, which are as close as possible to being flat and span a given contour such that the contour is a geodesic on the sought surface.
+We looked for a surface which minimizes the total Gaussian curvature squared.
+We then showed that by a change of coordinates the curvature of the optimal surface is controlled by a PDE which can be reduced, heuristically in applications, to the biharmonic equation with an easy-to-define Dirichlet boundary condition and Neumann boundary condition which can be approximated using an explicit formula.
+We then stated a system of PDEs for the function whose graph is the optimal surface.
 This result allows us to consider each cell in the net of geodesics separately.
-We regard the smallest net component corresponding to a "cell" as a contour.
-It is not smooth as we assumed in \cite{GilatMinGauss}, as it has corners, but we expect this gap not to have a considerable effect.
-Treating each cell separately allows a great simplification of the task of finding the complete smooth surface.
+Each cell in the net can be regarded as a contour.
+It is not smooth as we assumed in the first part of this study, as it has corners.
+However, it can be observed that the case of a polygonal contour is handled perfectly by the analysis for the boundary conditions in the first part.
+We remark that treating each cell separately allows a great simplification of the task of finding the complete smooth surface.